Updated April 27, 2023

-|Apache Spark||Apache Flink|
+|Basis of Comparison||Apache Spark||Apache Flink|

-|Definition||A fast open source cluster for big data processing||An open source cluster for streaming and processing data|
+|Definition||A fast open-source cluster for big data processing.||An open-source cluster for streaming and processing data.|

-|Preference||More preferred and can be used along with many Apache projects||Flink is evolving recently is less preferred|
+|Preference||More preferred and can be used along with many Apache projects.||Flink has been evolving recently and is less preferred.|

-|Ease of use||Easier to call APIs and use.||It has fewer APIs compared to Spark|
+|Ease of use||Easier to call APIs and use.||It has fewer APIs compared to Spark.|

-|Platform||Operated using third-party cluster managers||Cross-platform and supports most of the application integrations|
+|Platform||It is operated using third-party cluster managers.||Cross-platform and supports most of the application integrations.|

-|Community||Slightly more user base community||Community needs to grow compared to Spark|
+|Community||Slightly more user base community.||The community needs to grow compared to Spark.|

-|Run Time||Runs processes 100 times faster than Hadoop||Bit slower compared to Spark|
+|Run Time||Runs process 100 times faster than Hadoop.||A bit slower compared to Spark.|

 Developers design Flink and Spark applications for general-purpose data stream processing, but they differentiate in their APIs, architecture, and core components.
 Spark has multiple core components for different application requirements, whereas Flink has only data streaming and processing capacity.
 Depending on the business requirements, the software framework can be chosen.
 Spark has existed for a few years, whereas Flink is evolving gradually nowadays in the industry, and there are chances that Apache Flink will overtake Apache Spark.
 Companies prefer Spark over Flink to support multiple applications in a distributed environment due to its ability to integrate with various frameworks.

 This has been a guide to Apache Spark vs Apache Flink.
 Here we have discussed Apache Spark vs Apache Flink head-to-head comparison, key differences, and a comparison table.
 You may also look at the following articles to learn more –